Welcome

 This 55-minute session runs the five drills in sequence, building from technical movement to game-speed endurance.
 Add a 10-minute warm-up at the start.

 Use the final five minutes to show players one or two clips from the Veo footage.
-Focus on movement quality observations rather than fitness criticism.
-Showing a player that their defensive stance improved between the first and third sets of slides is more motivating than telling them they were slow.
+Showing a player their defensive stance improved between sets is more motivating than telling them they were slow.

 What are the most common conditioning mistakes in youth basketball?

 Running conditioning as punishment.
-Players who associate fitness work with punishment disengage from it.
 Frame conditioning as skill development.
 Lateral quickness and reaction speed are skills, not suffering.

 Ignoring deceleration.
-Most conditioning drills reward acceleration and ignore stopping.
 At youth level, poor deceleration mechanics cause more soft-tissue injuries than any other factor.
 Teach the stop as carefully as the sprint.

 Same drills every session.
-Players adapt to conditioning stimuli quickly.
-Rotating between drill types keeps the physiological demand high and maintains engagement.
+Players adapt quickly.
+Rotating between drill types keeps the physiological demand high.

 No tracking across the season.
-Conditioning without measurement produces no accountability and no evidence of progress.
-Record 17s times and slide circuit consistency from the first session.
+Record 17s times from the first session.
 Review at the midpoint and end of the season.